rishitoshsingh/ToWatch/README.md

 ## The basic idea of the application :
   Suppose you came across a cool movie trailer and you want to add it to your movie WatchLater list.
-  Just share the video in this application and.....
+  Just share the video in this application and get the information of the movie.

 From this app you can also search for movies, TV Shows